Ramneek82810/Nim-AI/README.md

 - Reinforcement Learning in action through Q-learning.

--Game Theory Applications in AI.
+- Game Theory Applications in AI.

 -Self-Play as a method for AI training.